Misano World Circuit - Committed to constant progress and modernization

-After only five months, new 4.226 km long and the clockwise run track was finished.
-It has only 11 turns and many The stands capacity was increased to 26000 seats on the Grandstands while the total capacity of the circuit is 75.000.
+After only five months, new 4.226 km long with only 11 turns clockwise run track was finished.
+The stands capacity was increased to 26000 seats on the Grandstands while the total capacity of the circuit is 75.000.
 Pressroom was also modernised and expanded to accommodate 320 journalists.
 The venue which was originally called Circuito Internazionale Santa Monica. also got a new name – Misano World Circuit but, sadly, that wasn’t the last renaming of the circuit.

 New name – Misano World Circuit Marco Simoncelli